rostro36/Notes/Big Data/Week 11/11_questions.md

 - Dataframe-based execution, which uses the dataframe interface (fastest, most constrained)
 - RDD-based execution, on the back of Sparks RDDs (medium, medium)
-- local exucution, like a single-core Java implementation (slowest, most expressive)
+- local execution, like a single-core Java implementation (slowest, most expressive)

 </details>